highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 4. Under "Optional Public Message", enter "Slot Machine Winnings".
     ![](./images/preAuth01.png)
 5. Click "SUBMIT".
-6. On the "Payment Authorized" screen, copy and paste the "Authorization ID" text string to a text file on your computer.
-You'll use this later.
+6. On the "Payment Authorized" screen, copy the "Authorization ID" text string, then save it somewhere on your computer.
+You'll use this string later.
-7. On the "Payment Authorized" screen, copy and paste the "Coupon ID" text string to a text file on your computer.
-You'll use this later.
+7. On the "Payment Authorized" screen, copy the "Coupon ID" text string, then save it somewhere on your computer (preferably next to the Authorization ID text string).
+You'll use this string later.
 8. Click "CLOSE", then "I'M ALL SET".

 # 3. Add the pre-authorized credentials to a payout database